dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 Sidechain technical proposal
 ------------------------------

-This proposal is based on the Blockstream two way peg and drivechain.
+This proposal is based on the Blockstream two-way peg and drivechain.

 **In this spec we describe a way to move coins between two chains using miners vote.**